-The purpose of car insurance is to protect you from certain consequences of a car accident, such as if you get sued by the other driver or you get into an uninsured motorist accident.
+The purpose of car insurance is to protect you from certain consequences of a car accident, such as getting sued by the other driver or getting into an uninsured motorist accident.
 Your insurer will also handle the other driver’s damages if you’re found to be at fault for an accident.
 But what about the costs of hiring a lawyer?

-You might wonder whether if any legal costs are covered by your insurance after an accident.
+You might wonder whether your insurance covers any legal costs after an accident.
+The short answer is sometimes, as it depends highly on the circumstances surrounding your accident and who was at fault.
 Here’s what you need to know.

-If you were in an accident and the other driver is found to be at fault, it will be their insurance company – not yours – that pays for your damages.
+If you were in an accident and the other driver gets found to be at fault, it will be their insurance company that pays for your damages.
 Damages are another word for costs and losses you experience as a result of a car accident, such as:

 - Medical bills